Sourdough Stuffing with Fennel

 Preheat oven to 375ºF (191ºC).

-Heat ¼ cup of olive oil and 4 TBS of unsalted butter in a large skillet over medium heat.
+Heat olive oil and unsalted butter in a large skillet over medium heat.

-Once the butter is melted, add one chopped onion, one large chopped fennel bulb (or two small fennel bulbs with the fronds reserved for topping), and 4 chopped celery stalks.
-Season with ½ tsp of salt and ½ tsp of black pepper.
+Once the butter is melted, add the chopped onion, fennel bulb, and celery stalks.
+Season with salt and black pepper.

 Cook, stirring occasionally, for about 10 minutes or until the vegetables soften and begin to take on some color.
-Stir in 4 minced garlic cloves and 1 TBS of fennel seeds and cook for a minute until fragrant.
+Stir in the minced garlic cloves and fennel seeds and cook for a minute until fragrant.

-Then, pour in ½ cup of dry white wine and deglaze the pan, scraping up any brown bits.
+Then, pour in dry white wine and deglaze the pan, scraping up any brown bits.
 Continue cooking and stirring for another couple of minutes until most of the liquid has evaporated.

 Remove from the heat and set aside.